 What the heck is that?
 I don’t have to work on my intonation; my intonation is fine!
 Uh.
 No, it’s probably not.
-When we find ourselves in more anxiety-ridden situations (which those of us who continue to strive for greater success consistently do), we tend to use a flat intonation pattern.
+When we find ourselves in more anxiety-ridden situations (which those who continue to strive for greater success consistently do), we tend to use a flat intonation pattern.
 Doing so causes your listener to lose interest and let their minds wander.

 3. No Ands, ifs, or buts

 Run-on sentences make it very difficult for people to process the information you’re putting out there.
 Picture this: You’re in a meeting trying to make a point & the word you use most is “and,” & it’s the loudest word in the sentence.
 You spend the most time on it.

 Here’s how it sounds: “So I went to the meeting aaaaand I met with the client aaaaaand I told them what we could offer aaaaand…” That is absolutely no persuasive speaking

 Don’t make this mistake!
 Run-on sentences encourage interruptions & cause bosses & clients to micromanage you.
 Listen around for others in meetings, then listen for yourself.
 If you’re serious about being more persuasive, you’ll record your side of a phone call.